 Hall History and Tours

-Join us for a free monthly one hour tour of the Jacobs Music Center and Copley Symphony Hall starting at 12 noon from the front of the Jacobs Music Center Ticket Office in Symphony Towers (NE corner of 7th and B, enter building from B Street).
+"The Fox Theatre" will soon be 90 years old!
+Join us for a free monthly one-hour public tour of the Jacobs Music Center and Copley Symphony Hall starting at 12 noon from the front of the Jacobs Music Center Ticket Office in Symphony Towers (NE corner of 7th and B, enter building from B Street).

-The tour is led by San Diego Symphony Associate Director of Marketing, J.D.
-Smith.
+Tours are given once a month during the Symphony's indoor season, October through May.
+The tour is led by San Diego Symphony Director of Marketing and Sales Technology, JD Smith.

 No reservations are required, though groups of 20 or more should call 619.615.3955 to alert us you're coming!

 Tour is recommended for ages 12 and up only.

 All tours begin at 12noon in front of the Jacobs Music Center Ticket Office.

 Wednesday, March 20, 2019

 San Diego's Copley Symphony Hall opened as The Fox Theatre on November 8, 1929, about twenty or so years after the first concert was given by a so-called San Diego Symphony Orchestra.
 It took until the mid-1980’s before the San Diego orchestra had its own home in what was renamed Copley Symphony Hall.